OpenPodcar/OpenPodcar/README.md

 - ROS drivers for whole vehicle steering and speed
 - Gazebo simulation
 - move_base and gmapping integration

+To build OpenPodcar, first obtain the components from the Bill of Materials, which are available from many commercial suppliers.
+Then follow the steps of the build process below.

 ## Bill of Materials (BOM)